GuildCrafts/skills/A_TRAIL.md

 - [ ] can articulate the difference between `==` and `===` in JavaScript
 - [ ] can explain the JavaScript event loop
 - [ ] can use `setTimeout` to delay code
+- [ ] can run a script with environment variables specified

 - [ ] Promises _?_